 XOR = Exclusive OR.

-The principle of the Vernam Cipher is perhaps easier explained by
+The principle of the Vernam Cipher is perhaps easier understood by

 looking at a message stored on a punched paper tape.
 In the example

 below, we want to transmit the word HELLO which is stored on the

 plain text tape.